 Bursa, one of Turkey’s oldest cities.
 Bursa, which was an important city in the Byzantine period, gained even more importance in the Ottoman period.
 There are many historical places to visit in Bursa, the first capital of the Ottoman Empire.
-In this article named Bursa Travel Blog, you can find information about things to do in Bursa.
+In this article named Bursa Travel Blog, you can find information about things to do in Bursa in 2022.

 History of Bursa